tastyigniter/docs/customize/components.md

 The **helloBlock** component in the above example initializes the property **maxItems** with value **20**.

-When you attach a component, a page variable that matches the component name is automatically created (`$helloBlock` in the previous example).

 Render components HTML markup on a page or layout as follows:

 ```blade
 @themeComponent('helloBlock')
 ```

-**Component variables**
+#### Component variables

+When you attach a component, a page variable that matches the component name is automatically created (`$helloBlock` in the previous example).

 The `@themeComponent('helloBlock')` tag accepts an array of variables as its second parameter.
 The specified variables will be available at the time of rendering and will explicitly override the component property values: